 This isn't a new challenge, there are a lot of people who used to have that problem.
 But after years of traveling, they've discovered that you don’t have to be rich to travel around the world.
 All it takes are a few simple strategies to help them reach their dream destination.

-Here are a few of those strategies that will help you do the same.
+Here are a five travel hacking strategies that will help you do the same.

 Simple, isn’t it?
 It's something we hear all the time, yet few of us do.
 But saying I want to go to the Bahamas is different from I will go to the Bahamas on my 35th birthday.
 You can’t start a good plan if you don’t have a firm goal.
 Write it down, make it your desktop wallpaper, and make sure you're always reminded of your goal.
 Then start planning.
-An excellent planning we recommend for planning is Trello or Remember the Milk.
+A few excellent tool we recommend for planning is either Trello or Remember the Milk, or WorkFlowy

 You know you can earn points through your credit cards, but do you know how much?
 If you use them wisely, you can earn enough points or frequent flyer miles in just a few days, without even getting on a plane.

 It’s all about getting the right card and knowing its details.
 Many experienced travelers use this simple trick to get 100% free flights and discounts on hotel rooms.
 Renowned travel blogger Matthew Kepnes’ book The Ultimate Guide to Travel Hacking includes a very detailed guide that can help you save thousands of dollars.
 Also, if you're based in Canada, CreditCardGenius.ca will do all the work for you in finding the best card.